meyersj/wifi/README.md

 ## WiFi Device Activity

-### Live Display

-Check out a [Live Display](http://meyersj.github.io/wifi/) showing current visitors from a sensor set up in my apartment.
-You can set parameters such as time window for how recent of visitors to show, as well the average rate of pings allowing you to filter out noise.

 ### Summary

 This project contains code used to monitor Wifi device activity with a Raspberry Pi.